| |

 seldom helpful.
 Think about it.
 How

-practical is it to have your dog at the end
+practical is it to have your dog at the end of a 6 ft. leash when you encounter

 passersby on walks?
-You're also bound to
+You're also bound to trip over

-trip over your dog or leash when you're
+your dog or leash when you're carrying a bag of

-carrying a bag of groceries and your dog is
+groceries and your dog is meandering at the end of

-front of you!
-You're only setting your puppy
+the leash 6 feet in front of you!
+You're only

-subsequent corrections and scoldings that
+the subsequent corrections and scolding that

-inevitably follow will only serve to negatively
+inevitably follow will only confuse your pup and negatively

-impact your bond with your pup!
-How smart is
+impact your bond!
+How smart is that?

 smarter, given that one day in